Paula Umaña

 Paula Umaña (born 10 September 1974) is a Costa Rican former professional tennis player.

-Paula is a Catholic Speaker and Author of “40 Gifts of Hope” (40 Regalos de Esperanza).

 Between 1992 and 2000, Umaña represented the Costa Rica Fed Cup team in a total of 33 ties, winning nine singles and ten doubles rubbers for her country.

 Umaña, who now lives in the US state of Georgia, is a younger sister of CNN en Español anchor Glenda Umaña.

+Umaña is a Catholic speaker and author of 40 Gifts of Hope (40 Regalos de Esperanza).